sukhitashvili/violence-detection/README.md

 # Introduction

-This repo presents code for Deep learning based algorithm for **detecting violence** in indoor or outdoor environment.
+This repo presents code for Deep Learning based algorithm for **detecting violence** in indoor or outdoor environment.
 The algorithm can detect following scenarios with high accuracy: fight, fire, car crash and even more.